-We partner with IBM, the Linux Foundation and Microsoft to further protect Open Source Software (OSS) from Patent Assertion Entities (PAE) leveraging low quality patents, also called patent trolls.
-Together, this group supports Unified Patents’ Open Source Zone with a substantial annual subscription which also expands patent non-aggression activities for each partner by deterring PAEs from targeting Linux and adjacent OSS technologies relied on by developers, distributors and users.
+As of February 2023, Unified Patents’ Open Source Zone has challenged 50 patents with excellent success.
+OIN and other Open Source supporters — IBM, Microsoft & The Linux Foundation — were original funders of the zone in November 2019.
+OIN members Meta & Mercedes-Benz have also joined the funding for this initiative.
+This multi-million-dollar, multi-year initiative further protects Linux and Open Source Software (OSS) from Patent Assertion Entities (PAE) leveraging low-quality patents, also called patent trolls.
+Together, this group supports Unified Patents’ Open Source Zone with a substantial annual subscription for patent non-aggression activities that deter PAEs from targeting Linux and adjacent OSS technologies relied on by developers, distributors and users.

-Unified Patents is an international organization of over 200 businesses which together, take an aggressive stance to deter patent abuse in defined technology sectors, known as zones.
+Unified Patents is an international organization of over 350 businesses that together, take an aggressive stance to deter patent abuse in defined technology sectors, known as zones.
 Its actions are focused in zones with substantial assertions by Standards Essential Patents (SEP) holders and/or Non-Practicing Entities (NPE).
-These actions may include analytics, prior art, invalidity contests, patentability analysis, administrative patent review (PTAB), amicus briefs, economic surveys and studies.
+These actions may include analytics, prior art, invalidity contests, patentability analysis, administrative patent review (PTAB), amicus briefs, economic surveys, and studies.
 Unified Patents works independently of its members to achieve its goals.

 Small members join for FREE, while larger companies pay modest, annual fees.